kocahmet1/flsh/TURKISH_DEFINITIONS_UPDATE.md

 ### Migration Note
 If you want to provide the new deck to existing users, you would need to:
-1. Delete the existing "Essential Vocabulary" deck
+1. Delete the existing "Sat Vocab Starter Set" deck
 2. The app will recreate it with Turkish definitions on next login

 ## Customization